JensSchrader/optimization/Optimization/Unconstrained Optimization/unconstrainedoptimization.md

 $SOSC$:

-Considering the definiteness of the Hessian matrix reveals optimum as max, min or saddle point.
+Considering the definiteness of the Hessian matrix reveals optimum as max, min or saddle point, using an eigen value analysis.

 The hessian matrix is a matrix of the second order derivatives of $f$.